jackonshiundu/Advanced-JAva/README.md

 Doe : 44
 Kevin : 60
 Conclusion
 This example demonstrates how to use different collection types in Java and highlights their unique features and use cases.
-By understanding the basic operations of List, Set, and Map, you can choose the appropriate collection for your specific problem.
+By understanding the basic operations of List, Set, and Map, and utilizing sorting techniques such as Comparable and Comparator, you can choose the appropriate collection and sorting strategy for your specific problem.